dangquyenbui-dotcom/production_portal_github/README.md

-Okay, here is the updated `README.md` file reflecting the recent changes, including the corrected Certificate of Compliance (CoC) report logic.
+Okay, here is a completely rewritten `README.md` file based on the information gathered from all the provided project files.

 ````markdown
 # Production Portal v2.7.1